These are detailed step-by-step instructions on how to apply boat decals.

 How to Apply Printed Graphics – Step 1: Prep

 Remove the graphics from their post tube.
-If the graphics are large and curled, lay them flat in on a dry, smooth and clean surface.
-Leave the graphics flat for a few hours to flatten out if needed.
+If the graphics or registration numbers are large and curled, lay them flat on on a dry, smooth and clean surface.
+Leave for a few hours to completely flatten out if needed.

 To begin, make sure you are working in a clean environment and out of the wind.
 Give the boat a good clean with methylated spirits and make sure there’s no polish residue remaining.

 How to Apply Printed Graphics – Step 2: Positioning

 Before removing the backing paper, tape the graphic in place using masking tape and stand back to see if you’re happy with the positioning of the graphic.
 If the graphic is large, you might want to consider using the hinge method we use to apply boat names.
 Just remember to skip the soapy water.
 Ensure you measure and place the boat stickers based on the graphic as opposed to the backing paper – this will ensure it’s straight and perfect.